Metatavu/jouko/docker/README.md

 - Run command `insert into User values (1, "KEYCLOAK_USER_ID", "KEYCLOAK_USER_NAME");`

 Now you can login to http://admin.jouko.local and http://ui.jouko.local.
 If it does not work then re-check Keycloak setup and the MySQL entries.

+As a note as well that admin and user run on different ports, so if wanted to use both at the same time then you would require two Keycloak clients.